-Coming Description C Instructional Models Service Description Services Professional Staff Paraeducators Carl Sandburg Learning Center Carl Sandburg LC is a Grades K-5 special education school that serves students with multiple disabilities, including intellectual disabilities, Autism Spectrum Disorders (ASD), language disabilities, and other learning disabilities.
+Coming Description C erra i Instructional M odels Service Description Services Professional Staff Paraeducators нѕм Elementary HSM supports students in Grades K-5 with a disability that impacts academic achievement in one or more content areas, organization, and/or behavior.
+Students served by this model are assigned to age-appropriate heterogeneous classes in their neighborhood schools.
+Student access to the general education curriculum during the course of the day is based on individual student needs and encompasses a variety of instructional models that may include instruction in a general education environment and/or a self-contained setting.
+LAD/Resource services staffed on an hours-based staffing model Carl Sandburg LC Carl Sandburg LC is a Grades K-5 special education school that serves students with multiple disabilities, including intellectual disabilities, ASD, language disabilities, and other learning disabilities.
 Services are designed for elementary students who need a highly structured setting, small student-to-teacher ratio, and access to the MCPS general education curriculum or ALOs aligned with the curriculum.
 Modification of curriculum materials and instructional strategies, based on student needs, is the basis of all instruction.
 Emphasis is placed on the development of language, academic, and social skills provided through a trans-disciplinary model of service delivery in which all staff members implement the recommendations of related service providers.
 Special emphasis is placed on meeting the sensory and motor needs of students in their classroom setting.
-To address behavioral goals, services may include a behavioral management system and psychological consultation.
-Separate special education day school colocated with Maryvale Elementary School 1 Tchr:TS 1.750 School Community- based (SCB) Program SCB program services are designed for students with severe or profound intellectual disabilities and/or multiple disabilities.
+To address behavioral goals, services may include a behavioral management system and psychological consultation. colocated with Maryvale Elementary School 1 Tchr:TS 1.750 Stephen Knolls School Stephen Knolls School provides services for students ages K-21 with severe to profound intellectual and multiple disabilities.
+ALOs aligned with the curriculum are utilized to provide students with skills in the areas of communication, mobility, self-help, modified academics, and transition services.
+1 Tchr:TS 1.750 SCB Program SCB Program services are designed for students with severe or profound intellectual disabilities and/or multiple disabilities.
 Students typically have significant needs in the areas of communication, personal management, behavioral management, and socialization.
 The program emphasizes individualized instruction, utilizing ALOs aligned with the curriculum in comprehensive schools and related community and work environments.
 The SCB model includes the following components: age-appropriate classes, heterogeneous groupings, peer interactions, individualized instruction, community instruction, and transition.
 The program is available in all clusters.
-The goal of the program is to prepare students to transition to post-secondary opportunities upon graduation with a certificate from MCPS.
-Designated elementary, middle, and high schools in or clusters 1 Tchr:TS 1.500 Rock Terrace School Rock Terrace School is comprised of a middle school, a high school, and an upper school which implements school-to-work programs.
+The goal of the program is to prepare students to transition to post-secondary opportunities upon graduation with a certificate from MCPS. high schools in or clusters 1 Tchr:TS 1.500 Rock Terrace School Rock Terrace School is comprised of a middle school, a high school, and an upper school which implements school-to-work programs.
 The instructional focus of the middle school is the implementation of ALOs aligned with the curriculum to prepare the students for transition to the high school program.
 The high school program emphasizes Alternate ALOs aligned with the curriculum and community-based instruction activities that enable students to demonstrate skills that lead to full participation in the school-to-work plan and pre-employment training experiences.
 Authentic jobs help in reinforcing classroom learning.
-The upper school prepares students for post-secondary experiences and career and community readiness.
-Separate special education day school colocated with Tilden Middle School 1 Tchr:TS 1.000 Stephen Knolls School Stephen Knolls School provides services for students ages K-21 with severe to profound intellectual and multiple disabilities.
-ALOs aligned with the curriculum are utilized to provide students with skills in the areas of communication, mobility, self-help, modified academics, and transition services.
-Separate special education day school 1 Tchr:TS 1.750
+The upper school prepares students for post-secondary experiences and career and community readiness. colocated with Tilden Middle School 1 Tchr:TS 1.000